-Yes, you can make your cold brew recipe in a French press with relatively easy cleanup.
+Yes, you can make more than French Press coffee.
+You can make your cold brew recipe in a French press with relatively easy cleanup for example.
 Using about an 8:1 ratio of water to coffee instead of 15:1, because cold brew is traditionally brewed stronger to account for ice.
 If you want to simplify, just use twice as much coffee as you normally would.
 Use room temperature or cold water instead of hot water, and extend the brew time from four minutes to 12 to 18 hours.
 Other than that, the grind size and technique are the same.
-Just put your coarse ground coffee and water in the French press and leave it at room temperature out of direct sunlight.
+Just put your coarse ground coffee for French Press and water in the French press coffee maker and leave it at room temperature out of direct sunlight.
 Cover it with a lid, but don’t plunge — you want the coffee to keep extracting and stay in contact with the water during the entire brewing process.
 When you’re ready to drink, just plunge all the way down and strain.
 The stainless steel filter will leave a little more sediment in your cold brew than some other filtration methods, but the flavors will be just as delicious.
-The principles that make a French press great for coffee also make it a really useful device for separating any kind of infusion.
-You can use it for tea, or to infuse water with cucumber, lemon, and spirits with herbs, citrus peels, and spices.
+The principles that make a French press great for brewed coffee also make it a really useful device for separating any kind of infusion.
+You can use the French press coffee maker for tea, or to infuse water with cucumber, lemon, and spirits with herbs, citrus peels, and spices.
 (Ones with less flavor like vodka are a great blank canvas!)